adzuci/TIPs/tips/tip-7-slack-etiquette.md

 Do not:
 * @channel, @individual person or DM an individual before 8am and after 6pm M-F
 * @channel, @individual person or DM an individual during the weekend
+* @channel, @individual person or DM an individual during the holidays
+* @individual person or DM while an individual is on vacation

 ## Emergencies